California Board of Equalization Information

 Offer in Compromise

-If you cannot pay your tax liability in full, the BOE may allow you to settle it for a lesser amount through an Offer in Compromise.
+If you cannot pay your tax liability in full, the BOE may allow you to resolve it for a lesser amount through an Offer in Compromise.
 To qualify for an OIC, you must meet certain conditions:

 The liability in question must be final and undisputed.